JonathanMEdwards/subtext10/doc/language.md

 check x~index =? i
 ```

-The template of a list is accessed with `list[]`.
-The expression `list[i]` will crash if `i` is fractional or non-positive or larger than the length of the list.
+The template of a sequence is accessed with `sequence[]`.
+The formula `sequence[i]` will crash if `i` is fractional or non-positive or larger than the length of the sequence.
 You can test if an index is valid with:
 ```
-list at? i
+sequence at? i
 ```
 which returns the item if the index is valid (and the index in `~index`), or rejects otherwise.
-Functions `first?()` and `last?()` will return the first and last item repectively, rejecting if the list is empty.
+The programs `first?()` and `last?()` will return the first and last item repectively, rejecting if the sequence is empty.

-Items in a list can be updated individually by index:
+Items in a sequence can be updated individually by index by using square brackets to the left of `:=`:
 ```
 n = numbers & 1 & 2
 test {